Machine Learning vs Generative AI: Understanding the Difference

 Real-World Use Cases of Machine Learning:

 Because ML technology is so ingrained in our daily lives, you might not even notice it in the technologies we use every day.
 It is exciting to see how it is supporting faster and more effective execution of some business operations and industries, revealing patterns that humans are likely to miss, and improving our quality of life.
-Many of the technologies you use every day are driven by ML models, and they have been doing so for years, from recommendation systems like those used by Netflix and Amazon to speech recognition systems like Siri and Alexa.
+If we look at machine learning trends, Many of the technologies you use every day are driven by ML models, and they have been doing so for years, from recommendation systems like those used by Netflix and Amazon to speech recognition systems like Siri and Alexa.

 The following are real-world use cases of machine learning in our day-to-day lives that add value in a variety of ways, some large and some small.